-- When you want to buy birthday, Christmas or other gifts, take a look at online shops run by Orangutan protection groups.
+- When you want to buy birthday, Christmas, or other gifts, take a look at online shops run by Orangutan protection groups such as the OFI, Orangutan Outreach, and the Orangutan Conservancy.
 Consider purchasing the gifts from them (provided some of the purchase price is used to help orangutans) or buying the products for yourself.
-For example, the Orangutan Foundation International organization sells T-shirts, books, DVD movies, post cards, calendars, posters, bumper stickers, bracelets, stuffed animals and palm oil-free soap.
+For example, the Orangutan Foundation International organization sells T-shirts, books, DVD movies, post cards, calendars, posters, bumper stickers, bracelets, stuffed animals, and palm oil-free soap.
 The products look attractive and also show photos of orangutans, helping to bring the animals to people's attention.

 Adopt an Orangutan or Donate Money

 - An "adoption" program is a fun way for people to give donations to conservation organizations.
 It's also a good way for organizations to maintain people's interest in their work.
 The organizations display photos of young orangutans on their websites, along with information about each animal.
 (Some of the descriptions are very creative and funny.)
 The viewer can then sign up to pay a monthly or yearly fee to help support the animal and the organization.
 In return the donor usually receives an information package about "their" orangutan as well as regular updates describing how the orangutan is doing.
 The websites also enable people to make donations without adopting an animal.

 Informing others about the problems faced by organutans can be a good way to help the apes.